 Governmental Fund Financial Statements.
 The governmental fund financial statements reinforce the information provided in the government-wide financial statements by providing a narrower focus.
 The governmental fund financial statements, using the modified accrual basis of accounting, look at near-term inflows and outflows of spendable resources and the available balances of those resources at the end of the fiscal year.
 The Balance Sheet reports the Authority's fund balance as of the fiscal year end.
 Fund balance information is useful when evaluating the Authority's near-term financing requirements.
 The Statement of Revenues, Expenditures and Changes in Fund Balance is the statement of activities for the governmental fund.
 Consistent with the current financial resources measurement focus, the financial statement reports expenditures rather than expenses.
-To facilitate comparison, reconciliations are presented for the governmental fund Balance Sheet and Statement of Revenues, Expenditures, and Changes in Fund Balance to the government-wide financial statements.
+To facilitate comparison, reconciliations are presented for the governmental fund Balance Sheet and Statement of Revenues, Expenditures, and Changes in Fund Balance is the statement focus, the financial statement for the governmental fund Balance Sheet and Statement of Revenues, Expenditures, and Changes in Fund Balance to the government-wide financial statements.